Motivator (horse): Spring

-In 2003, Fallon was no longer available, having been appointed the stable jockey to the Ballydoyle team, and Johnny Murtagh took over as Motivator's regular rider.
+In 2005, Fallon was no longer available, having been appointed the stable jockey to the Ballydoyle team, and Johnny Murtagh took over as Motivator's regular rider.

 Motivator was expected by some to run in the 2,000 Guineas but after an important exercise gallop in April, the decision was made to concentrate on middle-distance races.
 Michael Bell chose to start Motivator's three-year-old campaign with a run in the Dante Stakes at York, for which he was made even-money favourite.
 The Dante is one of the most important trial races for the Derby, having been won in runnings prior to 2005 by the Epsom winners Erhaab, Benny the Dip and North Light.
 Motivator was sent into the lead by Murtagh a furlong out, and won "comfortably" although he once again showed his tendency to hang to the right.
 Bell was satisfied with the result, although he made it clear that the pressure of preparing the "highly-strung" colt had been a constant worry.

 Motivator's price for the Derby was cut to as low as 7/4 as a result of his performance.

 The betting for the race however, was re-arranged after Dubawi won the Irish 2,000 Guineas impressively.
-Two weeks before the race many bookmakers made Motivator and Dubawi were joint-favourites ahead of Aidan O'Brien's Gypsy King, who had won the Chester Vase with Kieren Fallon.
+Two weeks before the race many bookmakers made Motivator and Dubawi joint-favourites ahead of Aidan O'Brien's Gypsy King, who had won the Chester Vase with Kieren Fallon.